emilyriederer/website/content/post/py-rgo/index.md

 -   They have aspects of their workflow and ergonomics that should feel very comfortable to users of favored R tools
 -   They should be independently accepted, successful, and well-maintained python projects with the true pythonic spirit

 The former is important because otherwise there's nothing tailored about these recommendations; the latter is important so users actually engage with the python language and community instead of dabbling around in its more peripheral edges.
-In short, these two principles *exclude* tools that are direct ports between languages with that as their sole or main benefit.
-For example, `siuba` and `plotnine` were written with the direct intent of .
-While they have seen some success and adoption, these more niche tools may tend to lack in the pace of development, community support, prior art, StackOverflow questions, blog posts, conference talks, discussions, others to collaborate with, cache in a portfolio, etc.
+In short, these two principles *exclude* tools that are direct ports between languages with that as their sole or main benefit.[^2]

+For example, `siuba` and `plotnine` were written with the direct intent of mirroring R syntax.
+They have seen some success and adoption, but more niche tools come with liabilities.
+With smaller user-bases, they tend to lack in the pace of development, community support, prior art, StackOverflow questions, blog posts, conference talks, discussions, others to collaborate with, cache in a portfolio, etc. Instead of enjoying the ergonomics of an old language or embracing the challenge of learning a new one, ports can sometimes force developers to invest energy into a "secret third thing" of learning tools that isolate them from both communities and facing inevitable snags by themselves.

 When in Rome, do as the Romans do -- but if you're coming from the U.S. that doesn't mean you can't bring a universal adapter that can help charge your devices in European outlets.